 Now, it may be claimed that the quartering, feeding, and education of these children is an unreasonable feat under the scope of the law, but this is a gross misconception.
 The meager participation fee for the care provided would ameliorate any potential costs for the children's needs, such as the purchase of tents for sleeping in and the cost of meals for basic sustenance.

-Moreover, the children's supervisors would be funneled from the former public schooling system into these education centers, providing work experience in the field and increasing their chances of being rehired by as much as forty-two percent, all for the same reasonable participation fee as their younger counterparts.
-This has the capability to reduce national unemployment by a whopping nine and three-quarters percent.
+Moreover, the children's supervisors would be funneled from the former public schooling system into these education centers, providing work experience in the field and increasing their chances of being rehired by as much as forty-two percent, all for the same participation fee as their younger counterparts.
+This may reduce unemployment by a whopping nine and three-quarters percent.

-The proposed retraining programs available for the unemployed feature the esteemed subjects of architecture, civil engineering, and intelligent design along with a number of other reputable studies.
-The economic gains of this plan in regards to the employ of the public largely outweighs any of its potential drawbacks.
+The proposed retraining programs available for the unemployed feature the esteemed subjects of architecture, civil engineering, and intelligent design along with other such reputable studies.
+The economic gains in regards to the employ of the public outweighs the potential drawbacks of this plan.

-With the obvious benefits of such a simple solution in mind, it is unbelievable that others would prefer any other proposal presented to them, as with instances like the reevaluation of immigration policy, the implementation of a border "firewall," the distribution of funds to organizations such as ICE or the Border Patrol, the extension and strengthening of the already existing border fencing, or perhaps even the rejection of wall construction at all.
-You may accept this solution with the absolute assurances that I will soon be leaving public education and thus have no conflict of interest that may undermine the validity of this solution.
+With the obvious benefits of such a simple solution in mind, it is unbelievable that others would prefer any other proposal presented to them, such as the reevaluation of immigration policy, the implementation of a border "firewall," the distribution of funds to organizations such as ICE or the Border Patrol, the extension and strengthening of existing border fencing, or perhaps even the rejection of wall construction at all.
+You may accept this solution with my assurances that I will soon be leaving public education and thus have no conflict of interest that may undermine its integrity.